Charles Duhigg

 Speaker News

-<p><strong>Charles Duhigg’s next book ‘Supercommunicators’ will transform how you communicate during life’s most important conversations</strong></p>
+<p><strong>Charles Duhigg’s new book and speech ‘Supercommunicators’ will transform how you communicate during life’s most important conversations</strong></p>

 Why do some conversations succeed — while others fail?
 How does communication work within our brains, our families, our workplaces, and our communities?
-CHARLES DUHIGG’s new book Supercommunicators: The Power of Conversation and Hidden Language of Connection is about what happens inside our minds when we open our mouths and ears — and the surprising and unexpected reasons so much goes right and wrong.

 Watch Charles Duhigg on the Jay Shetty Podcast >>